sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - 2.1 Open government - Open data and Open by default
 - 2.2 Collaborating with Canadians
-- 4.4 IT Modernization - Introduce a strategy for use of open source software and open standards
+- 4.4 IT Modernization - Introduce a strategy for use of OSS and open standards

 ### Policy on Service and Digital